yang-official/Re-Quest/README.md

 Re-Quest can be used for:
 * Real time disaster relief:
-  * Governments and disaster relief organizations can post rescue objectives to coordinate volunteers.
+  * Governments and disaster relief organizations can post rescue objectives to coordinate volunteers, donations, and rescue workers.
 * Real time trading:
   * Anyone on the street can trade goods and services.
-With Button integration, users can easily advertise or find transportation (Uber) or housing (Airbnb) services.
+With Button integration, users can easily obtain existing marketplaces and platforms.
 * Real time meet-ups:
   * Friends can form groups and meet-ups in real time for spontaneous fun.
 * Real time alerts on limited time offers